I

 Monetized content should feel organic

 Users don’t engage differently with content because it is sponsored — they engage differently when it feels out of context.
-Partner content needed to match the structure and intent of organic UGC
+Partner content needed to match the structure and intent of organic UGC.

 Strong segmentation between creators & non-creators